 In the meantime, gently warm the cream in a small pan along with three-quarters of the picked thyme leaves.
 Once warmed through, remove the foil from the dish and pour the mixture over the partially-baked onions.

-Once the oven indicates that it has sufficiently heated to 180°C / 355°F, return the dish (uncovered) to the oven for 10 min.
+Return the dish (uncovered) to the oven for 15-20 min.
 In that time, blitz the crackling in a mini food processor and combine with the Parmesan.

 To serve, season with a pinch of Pink Himalayan Salt and freshly ground black pepper.
 Scatter over the remaining picked thyme leaves.